 Malaria

-Malaria is a potentially serious parasitic infection transmitted through the bite of an infected mosquito.
-In humans the disease is caused by five different species of the Plasmodium parasite.
-Malaria is widely distributed throughout tropical regions of the world including in parts of Africa, Asia, Central and South America, the Caribbean, the Middle East and Oceania.
-Malaria is preventable and curable if diagnosed and treated promptly.
+Malaria is a serious parasitic infection spread through the bite of an infected mosquito.
+Five species of the Plasmodium parasite can cause malaria in people.
+Malaria occurs in many tropical parts of the world including parts of Africa, Asia, Central and South America, the Caribbean, the Middle East and some Pacific islands.
+Malaria can be prevented and is usually curable if it is diagnosed and treated promptly.

-All travellers visiting areas where malaria occurs are at risk of acquiring the disease, particularly migrants to the UK who were born in malaria risk areas and return to visit friends and relatives in their country of birth.
-Any immunity travellers may have acquired in their country of origin wanes rapidly on migration to a country with no risk of malaria; their UK-born children will have no protection from the disease.
-Certain travellers are at increased risk of severe disease such as: pregnant women, those with an absent or poorly functioning spleen, children and older travellers.
+Anyone travelling to areas where malaria occurs is at risk of infection.
+This risk is often underestimated by people who were born in malaria risk areas and are returning to visit friends and relatives.
+Any immunity travellers may have acquired in their country of origin is lost over time after living in the UK or other countries where malaria does not occur.
+Children born in the UK will have no protection against malaria.
+Some travellers are at increased risk of severe malaria, including pregnant women, those with an absent or poorly functioning spleen, infants and young children and older travellers.

-Symptoms of malaria vary, but typically include fever, headache, tiredness, and muscle aches.
-Cough and diarrhoea may also occur.
-Malaria from all species can be disabling however malaria caused by the species Plasmodium falciparum can progress rapidly and cause life-threatening complications if prompt treatment is not given.
+Symptoms of malaria can vary, but commonly include fever, headache, tiredness, and muscle aches.
+Some people may also develop a cough or diarrhoea.
+Malaria from all species can be serious, but malaria caused by Plasmodium falciparum is particularly dangerous and can quickly become life-threatening without prompt treatment.

 Prevention

-Prevention of malaria involves several steps.
-These steps can be remembered as the 'ABCD' of malaria prevention:
+Preventing malaria involves several important steps, which can be remembered using the 'ABCD' of malaria prevention:

 Resources